Allocation of Resources · 4 question types

 | D right + S left | P ↑ (definite) | Q depends on which shifts more |

-The IGCSE syllabus only occasionally requires both-curve analysis, but the rule is: one of P or Q is determined; the other is "ambiguous" and depends on relative shift size.
+Both-curve analysis is only occasionally required, but the rule is: one of P or Q is determined; the other is "ambiguous" and depends on relative shift size.